 The Federal Deposit Insurance Corporation (FDIC) was established by the 1933 Banking Act, passed after the Great Depression, to rebuild confidence throughout the United States banking sector.
 Upwards of one-third of banks collapsed in the years preceding the establishment of the FDIC, and bank runs were normal.
 The insurance cap was originally set at USD 2,500 per ownership group, although it has since been raised many times.

 After the Dodd-Frank Wall Street Reform Act was passed in 2011, the FDIC has insured funds in member banks up to USD 250,000, which is the cap afforded to each ownership group.

-[1.0] WHERE THE FDIC DERIVES ITS AUTHORITY
+WHERE THE FEDERAL DEPOSIT INSURANCE CORPORATION DERIVES ITS AUTHORITY

 The FDIC and its resources are still not provided by federal funds; the FDIC’s principal source of financing is participant bank insurance dues.
 Also, the FDIC has a USD 100 billion credit facility with the US Department of Treasury.
 The Federal Deposit Insurance Corporation (FDIC) would be an autonomous federal entity that insures deposits of United States banks and thrifts in the case of a bank collapse.